Language-Research-Technology/ldaca-website/content/news/events/index.md

 In the meantime, you are welcome to contact us by email at [ldaca@uq.edu.au](mailto:ldaca@uq.edu.au) with your technical questions, research problems and rough ideas to get advice and feedback from the combined expertise of our {{< glossary_link display="ARDC" id="ardc" >}} research infrastructure projects.
 No question is too small, and even if we don’t know the answer we are likely to be able to point you to someone who does.

+The RO-Crate community run a weekly drop-in call in Australia.
+This happens on [zoom](https://uqz.zoom.us/j/86281717601) each Thursday at 14:00 AEST; for further information contact [Peter Sefton](mailto:p.sefton@uq.edu.au).

 <br>